 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
-The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.
+The monitoring information on which the marine status classifications are based was collected by the EPA, the Marine Institute, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board between 2005 and 2008.

-The WFD status of the coastal water, within which the shellfish area is situated, is 'good' status and therefore satisfactory.
-However, this was extrapolated from similar water body types (Map 12).
+The WFD status of the transitional water, within which the shellfish area is situated, is 'high' status and therefore satisfactory.
+However, this was extrapolated from similar water body types.
+The main river discharging into the designated area is the Merlagh, the status of this is 'good' and therefore satisfactory.
+There are also two coastal rivers that discharge directly into the designated area, the Bantry River and Seafield River; both are 'good' and therefore satisfactory.
+However, these statuses were extrapolated from similar water body types (Map 12).